 1. A learning community focused on education of some sort (product-specific or general business being the most common) to help customers be successful.

 2. Support community focused on helping customers solve their problems through peer-to-peer discussions and an internal support team.

-3. A social community focused on giving customers a way to meet and connect with one another (particularly covering mental health or general well-being of members).
+3. A community focused on social elements enables customers to meet and connect with one another (particularly covering networking and peer-to-peer help).

 4. A feedback and ideation community where members are actively encouraged to share their thoughts about the business and have a voice in its future growth.

 The way a community is structured will depend on your organization’s goals and how you plan to build a sense of community within your customer base.
 There’s no objectively right or wrong way to structure a community.
 Instead, it’s more about the context of what your business offers and what customers have an appetite for.

 5 ways a community helps with user onboarding

 Community is a powerful value-add for customers because it gives them more than what they paid for and extends the value of their purchase.
 Here are the five ways this value-add happens: